zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 ~~Maybe it was from Ed Latimore.~~ [[It went]] something [[along the lines]] of, “Get some [[traction]].
 Get [[purchase]], and don’t lose it”.
 So, the idea was to gain some [[initial traction]], and never [[fall back]], just [[keep ratcheting up]], and up.

+Naval: __I don’t remember it exactly.__ But I think that was right.
+Yes, it was like, “Get traction, and don’t let go.”
+It was a good one, yes.